 I visited Yellowstone National Park in Wyoming with my family many years ago when I was only 7 or 8 years old, so in 2009, I decided to go back to the area as an adult since I had only very vague memories of that long-ago trip.

 As I shared my experiences with others, I found that, unlike me, not all people wish to spend several days there enjoying the sights.
 They aren't hikers, campers, or horseback riders.
-They just want to spend a day passing through to get a "flavor" of the landscape and then pass on to the things that hold more interest for them.
+They just want to spend a day passing through to get a "flavor" of the landscape and then pass on to the things that be of more interest to them.

 So in this article, I thought I would share what I consider to be the top sights in this unique park.
 This is my Yellowstone travel must-see list.
 I will try to eliminate sights that include swimming in a "Firehole" or hiking a few miles!
 In fact, all of these sights can easily be reached from the main scenic loop road.

 I'll start this tour of the highlights by entering the park from the east entrance where you'll glimpse Yellowstone Lake along the way and then head north along the scenic loop and around to the west and then southward.

 1. Yellowstone Lake